kworam/ProcScript/README.md

 -------------------------------------

 If you name a block function *_catch*, ProcScript treats it as the catch handler for the Proc.
-Likewise, if you name a block function *_finally*, ProcScript treats it as a finally handler for the Proc.
+Likewise, if you name a block function *_finally*, ProcScript treats it as the finally handler for the Proc.
 There can be at most one _catch and one _finally block function in a Proc and they must come last in the `blocks` array.

 The _catch and _finally block functions perform the same duties for the Proc that `catch` and `finally` statements do for regular JavaScript